jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - IoC reflects the model of relationships between a caller and a callee.
 - Classic flow of control implies that a client has a full control over the environment and sequence of calls to library methods.
-- IoC implies that a callee takes control over some calls between caller and callee.​ (callbacks is the simplest form).
+- IoC implies that a callee takes control over some calls between caller and callee. (callbacks is the simplest form).
 - Frameworks rule the client's code.

 #### 3.5.5.2.
 DIP